antani-lab/LLM-hallucination-misinformation-AI-generated-CXR-report/README.md

-# Leakage controlled retrieval grounded CXR report generation
+# Retrieval grounding over model scale for hallucination-controlled radiology report generation: a leakage-audited, architecture-dependent evaluation

 This repository contains the code used for a leakage-controlled rerun of retrieval-augmented chest radiograph report generation.
 The workflow evaluates seven locally deployable language-only and multimodal models under four strategies: